JetBrains/Qodana/topics/configuration-reference.md

 ## Configure native mode

+<link-summary>Learn how to configure navite mode of Qodana for running it without the Docker engine.</link-summary>

 The native mode lets you run %product% without the Docker engine and is available for the following [linters](linters.md):

 <table>